joy-celeste/nikki-db/README.md

 - [ ] Script for allowing only certain items to be shown
 - [ ] Script for automatically creating suit breakdowns
 - [ ] Bug: DST skin goes above underwear
+- [ ] Bug: Downloaded image fails if the top of the character is above the top of the viewport.
+- [ ] When loading multiple items, unhide everything
+- [ ] Copy list of items to clipboard
+- [ ] Load sessions by URL

 ### Milestone 2: Beta of newest suits + current wardrobe
 - [ ] Invest in ways to reduce image theft (for Paper's sake, not mine)